AL1Skey/India-Power-Structure-Data-Pipeline/Readme.md

 # India Power Structure Data Pipeline

-This project clean data with airflow and then save it in local
+This project are about Data Pipeline and clean data with airflow and then save it in local

 # Tools